 The personal statement essays will address applicants' professional goals, independence, ability to collaborate, leadership skills, organizational planning and writing ability.

-Top ranked applicants will participate in a FaceTime or Skype interview with the Selection Committee.
-Applicants will be notified mid-March for an interview date.
+Top ranked applicants will participate in a FaceTime or Zoom interview with the Selection Committee.
+Applicants will be notified in March for an interview date.

 The UC San Diego Health Dietetic Internship does not discriminate on the basis of race, color, national origin, religion, sex, handicap, or age in any of our policies, procedures, or practices; nor do we discriminate on the basis of sexual orientation.